-- (1) Contribution represents donations received from donors during the year towards the USD endowment fund and donations received towards the loan interest payable. - (2) Endowment fund gain or loss represents the change in the market value of the fund and is reported as finance income.
-This represents an unrealized gain as at 31 December 2021. - (3) In accordance with the Investment Policy Statement approved by the Executive Board of the Crop Trust, an amount may be withdrawn to cover program and operational expenses of the Crop Trust.
+- (1) Contribution represents donations received from donors during the year for the USD endowment fund and donations received towards the loan interest payable. - (2) Endowment fund gain or loss represents the change in the market value of the Fund and is reported as finance income.
+This represents an unrealized loss as at 31 December 2022. - (3) In accordance with the Investment Policy approved by the Executive Board of the Crop Trust, an amount may be withdrawn to cover program and operational expenses of the Crop Trust.
 The amount available to be spent in a given calendar year is subject to a limit calculated with reference to the Fund's average market value over the preceding twelve quarters ending 31 December of the previous financial year.
-The Executive Board approved withdrawal policy is 2% of assets up to USD 500 million and 4% of any assets above USD 500 million.
+The Executive Board's approved withdrawal policy is currently 4% of the above calculated asset value.
 The amount withdrawn is subject to the discretion of the Executive Board.
-For 2021, the Executive Board approved a withdrawal of 2.9% (2020: 4%) in order to fund the CGIAR Genebank Platform program commitment for 2021, to cover the long-term grants to the Svalbard Global Seed Vault, and the Secretariat of the Pacific Community and operational activities of the Crop Trust.
+For 2022, the Executive Board approved a withdrawal of 3,3% (2021: 2.9%) of the total endowment to fund genebank commitments, the long-term grant to the Svalbard Global Seed Vault, the Crop Trust's system wide support to genebanks, and operational activities of the Crop Trust.